-- When you try to retrieve your Snag Machine from Gonzap before heading to the Cipher Key Lair, he offers to return it to you without a battle if you join their fight against Cipher, saying that they plan to snag Cipher's Shadow Pokemon.
-He was probably lying about this, because they wouldn't have known which Pokemon to take (unless they used a Shadow move) because they didn't take the Aura Reader, which, aside from having Rui with you, is the only reliable method for normal people to determine whether or not they're battling a Shadow Pokemon.
+- When you try to retrieve your Snag Machine from Gonzap before heading to the Cipher Key Lair, he offers to return it to you without a battle if you join their fight against Cipher, saying that they plan to snag Cipher's Shadow Pokémon.
+He was probably lying about this, because they wouldn't have known which Pokémon to take (unless they used a Shadow move) because they didn't take the Aura Reader, which, aside from having Rui with you, is the only reliable method for normal people to determine whether or not they're battling a Shadow Pokémon.

-There are some very deep symbolic meanings behind the concept of Shadow Pokemon and Shadow Lugia.
+- There are some very deep symbolic meanings behind the concept of Shadow Pokémon and Shadow Lugia.

-Being clean is the soul of Shinto religion.
-Therefore, the act of creating shadow Pokemon is one of the most heinous and inexcusable crimes in the franchise while purifying them is one of the most noble and heroic deeds.
+- Being clean is the soul of Shinto religion.
+Therefore, the act of creating Shadow Pokémon is one of the most heinous and inexcusable crimes in the franchise, while purifying them is one of the most noble and heroic deeds.

-- Silver symbolizes the moon which has both a light side (full moon) and a dark side (new moon) with Shadow Lugia as the dark side.
+- Silver symbolizes the moon which has both a light side (full moon) and a dark side (new moon), with Shadow Lugia as the dark side.

-"Lunaticus" is a term that was used to describe a type of insanity that was supposedly induced by exposure to moonlight.
+- "Lunaticus" is a term that was used to describe a type of insanity that was supposedly induced by exposure to moonlight.
 Shadow Lugia symbolizes lunacy or a creation made with delusions of power, wealth, and supremacy.

-A Silver medal has become synonymous with downfall stories where a competitor, either a young aspirant that's just starting off or a seasoned veteran, puts on a very good performance but just narrowly misses getting the gold medal.
+- A Silver medal has become synonymous with downfall stories where a competitor, either a young aspirant that's just starting off or a seasoned veteran, puts on a very good performance but just narrowly misses getting the gold medal.
 The psychological backlash of coming so close and failing to become number 1 can erode a person's self-esteem so badly that they can never perform to their fullest again, leading to a depressing career of mediocrity and even early retirement.
 Because to them, missing the Gold Medal is a Fate Worse than Death.
 A Lugia falling afoul of Cipher, despite being among the most powerful legendaries, and being turned into a Shadow Lugia is truly a terrible tragedy in itself.

-Gold will retain its luster and purity over the years because it's stable and doesn't tarnish.
+- Gold will retain its luster and purity over the years because it's stable and doesn't tarnish.
 On the other hand, Silver requires constant care to remain pristine.